On pp elimination and stability in a continuous setting: Continuous logic

 \begin{Remark} As a CL-structure is also a (FOL) $L$-structure and a CL-formula is an FOL $L$-formula, the usual satisfaction relation $N\models \phi({\bar a})$ where $N$ is an $L$-structure, $\phi({\bar x})$ an $L$-formula, and ${\bar a}$ a suitable tuple from $N$, specializes to the case where $N$ is a CL-structure and $\phi({\bar x})$ a CL-formula, and ${\bar a}$ a tuple (from the $P$-sort of $N$).
 So there is no need for a separate definition of truth for CL-formulas and CL-structures. \end{Remark}

 In usual model theory, especially stability, we are often concerned just with behaviour and definability in a saturated model.
 For the CL-version, the above definitions suffice for working in ``saturated models", but to work with ``arbitrary models" (or even to define what we mean by saturation) we need the notion of approximate truth and satisfaction, as in \cite{H-I}.
 This is really about the quantifiers.
-In ``official" continuous logic \cite{BY-B-H-U} where formulas have values in $[0,1]$, approximate truth is directly built into the set-up via the quantifiers {\em inf} and {\em sup} in place of $\exists$ and $\forall$.
+In continuous logic in the sense of \cite{BY-B-H-U} where formulas have values in $[0,1]$, approximate truth is directly built into the set-up via having all continuous functions from $[0,1]^{n}$ to $[0,1]$ as connectives and {\em inf} and {\em sup} as the quantifiers.
+This will be discussed later.

 The following is an adaptation of some of the definitions in Chapters 5 and 6 of \cite{H-I} to our context.
 It is a bit long-winded, but straightforward.
 It is very similar to the situation with hyperimaginaries in FOL where we only really see them in saturated models, and one can ask what exactly is discerned about them in arbitrary models.